U.S.A.

 She meets up with a male vampire named Zero (John Savage) who introduces her to the vampire world and to survive as well as wanting her to join his vampire family which Laura is involved with and led by the nasty vampiress Alko (Mariam Parris) along with her assitatn who is a midget named Kiddo (Michael J. Anderson) but however they don't want Corri and her son Max (Ross Malinger) is in danger as well as both her and Zero so they try to find some way of killing this vampire club before they are killed.

-Was this a terrible dark comedy or a horror as it was confusing to know just what.
+Bottom line is was this a terrible dark comedy or a horror as it was confusing to know just what.
 It's a mix of both with nothing good about this stinky piece of trash at all.
+Not the least bit scary and too scripted out with bad effects making the camera do most of the special effects which is sad folks.
+If you're looking for a so bad it's good film this isn't it.

 These actors look like they got their talents from acting in a porn industry.
-John Savage as the heroic vampire is so wimpy with his words and character I wondered if he's actually for real???
+John Savage (Max) as the heroic vampire is so wimpy with his words and character I wondered if he's actually for real???

-Starr Andreef as a single mother and stripper new to the vampire world was the best cast member but still she lacks.
+Starr Andreef (Corri) as a single mother and stripper new to the vampire world was the best cast member but still she lacks.

 Mariam Parris

-tries to be the nasty vampiress but is a bore to watch.
+(Alko) tries to be the nasty vampiress but is a bore to watch.

 Tons of this folks as there's many topless dancers at a strip bar.